Seraph: In Islam

+Their affiliation is not always clear and sometimes their role is swapped with the cherubim.
+In a book called Book of the Wonders of Creation and the peculiarities of Existing Things, these angels rank the highest, followed by the spirit, the archangels and then the cherubim.
+The Bearers of the Throne are entrusted with continuously worshipping God.
+Unlike the messenger angels, they remain in the heavenly realm and do not enter the world.

-Al-Razi identifies the seraphim with the angels around the God's throne, next to the cherubim.
+Al-Razi identifies the seraphim with the angels around God's throne, next to the cherubim.
 They circulate the throne and keep praising God.
 Ibn Kathir, on the other hand, identifies the seraphim with those who carry the throne, the highest order of angels.
-Robert Southey collected a story about Iblis (Satan) refusing to bow before Adam arguing he is "a seraph created from celestial fire".